element-foundation/construction-paper/construction-paper/Construction-Paper.md

 <small>*Figure 3*</small>

 Order sizes are distributed as follows:

 ![](https://i.imgur.com/Ar2ak27.png)
 <br>
 <small>*Figure 4*</small>

-The following table shows various scenarios at different trading volumes.
+The following table shows the various scenarios at different trading volumes.
 The final column shows the resulting output APR.

 |   target_liquidity |   trade_volume_sum |   mean_daily_volume |   apr |
 |------------------------:|--------------------------:|---------------------------:|-------------:|
 |              10,000,000 |               140,244,378 |                  1,558,271 |        12.38 |
 |              10,000,000 |               282,196,292 |                  3,135,514 |        21.51 |

 <small>*Table 2*</small>

-If these target volumes are maintained, staking on a 20% APY position on yCRVSTETH or a 10% PT purchase may boost to 12-21.5% APY depending on parameters and time-stretches used in the curve.
+If these target volumes are maintained, staking in a 20% APY position on yCRVSTETH or a 10% PT purchase may boost to 12-21.5% APY, depending on parameters and time-stretches used in the curve.
 This boost in APY appears to be extremely high for staking on a curve that suffers virtually no impermanent loss and acts more like a stable pair.

 [This notebook](https://github.com/element-fi/analysis/blob/main/fyt-fee-analysis.ipynb) can be used to generate these tables with different parameters, term lengths, and APYs.